statechannels/website/server/docs/getting-started.md

 Finally, we’re ready to return to rolling the dice.
 This button will do a few things:

-1. it moves the game forward from PRE_GAME to COMMITTING_HASH by the START_GAME action
+1. It moves the game forward from PRE_GAME to COMMITTING_HASH by the START_GAME action
-2. then, since it’s still our player’s turn, we’ll need to take the COMMIT_TO_HASH action, which involves
+2. Then, since it’s still our player’s turn, we’ll need to take the COMMIT_TO_HASH action, which involves
-    1. generating our player’s number
+    1. Generating our player’s number
-    2. generating our player’s salt
+    2. Generating our player’s salt
-    3. submitting to the contract (with the COMMIT_TO_HASH action) the hash of our number and salt
+    3. Submitting to the contract (with the COMMIT_TO_HASH action) the hash of our number and salt

 We’ll use the as-yet undefined takeAction function to do this, which will need data specified for each of the three data types in the Action data structure.